SistaRaviteja/Compression-Temporal-Shift-Module/README.md

 1. **Set Configuration:**

-   - Update the `config.py` file to specify the necessary configurations, such as `train=True`, dataset path, model save path, batch size, number of epochs, and learning rate.
+   - Update the [`config.py`](SistaRaviteja/Compression-Temporal-Shift-Module/config.py) file to specify the necessary configurations, such as `train=True`, dataset path, model save path, batch size, number of epochs, and learning rate.
    - Change the depth value to shift between models of `depth = 2, 3 and 4`.
    - Change the sequence length value to shift between `sequence length = 3 and 10`.
-   - Chnage the overlap value to shift between `overlap = seq and nvseq`, overlapping and non-overlapping sequence respectively.
+   - Change the overlap value to shift between `overlap = seq and nvseq`, overlapping and non-overlapping sequence respectively.

 2. **Run Training Script:**